This page is about Government benefits that you may qualify for if you have cancer, or are a carer for someone with cancer. There is information about

 If you have been diagnosed with cancer, you can ask to see a hospital or community social worker.
 They can talk to you about your situation and give you advice on benefits.
 They can also help you deal with debts and will know about special funds you may be able to apply for.
 Your hospital may also have a welfare rights advisor.
 Or you can contact the Citizen's Advice Bureau (CAB).
 Their advisors can help with filling out benefit forms.
 Follow the link or find the CAB in your local phone book.

-The Department for Work and Pensions local offices are called Jobcentre Plus offices.
+The Department for Work and Pensions (DWP) is responsible for benefits.
+They provide their service through Jobcentre Plus offices.
+Jobcentre Plus deals with benefits for people who are unemployed, or who cannot work because of a health condition or disability.
 It used to be called the Benefit's Agency.
 You can find the number of your nearest office in your local phone book.
 We refer to the DWP on this page, but in your phone book you may need to look under Benefit's Agency, Department for Work and Pensions or Jobcentre Plus.

 If you normally get Attendance Allowance or Disability Living Allowance, these benefit payments will carry on if you are in hospital for less than 4 weeks.
 If you're in for longer, they will stop and restart again when you go home.